 - Next add the tomato sauce.
 I also add a little water to the nearly empty can and swirl it around to catch any extra sauce and add that in as well.

 - Add the beans, salt and sugar.
-Stir, cover and simmer over medium-low for 20 to 30 minutes.
+Stir, cover and simmer over medium-low for 20 to 30 minutes or until hot.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »